 Located in the refrigerated section and a very ‘rice’ thing to snack on, these are one of the most popular cold snacks at FamilyMart across Asia, not just in Japan.

-These onigiri rice triangles come in a variety of flavours including tuna, salmon and chicken and are wrapped with a nori / seaweed coating.
+These onigiri rice triangles come in a variety of flavours including tuna, salmon and chicken or pickled plum and are wrapped with a nori / seaweed coating.

 7. Hot Counters

-One of the best food sections to try at FamilyMart Japan is the hot counter, usually right next to the cashier desk where you pay.
+One of the best FamilyMart food sections in Japan is the hot counter, usually right next to the cashier desk where you pay (although we think Seicomart Hot Chef is better, if you’re in Hokkaido).

 Here as well as the famous Famichiki and chicken karaage nuggets, you’ll find a whole host of FamilyMart meats and treats including chicken meatball skewers, jumbo sausages, hash browns and gratin croquettes (oooh, fancy!)